argoproj/argo-cd/docs/proposals/project-scoped-repository-enhancements.md

 credentials from the repository secrets has the potential to scale linearly with the number of app projects (in the worst case scenario we would need to loop through all the credentials before finding the correct credential to load).
 This is likely a non-issue in practice.
+* Also depending on the number of projects making use of distinct credentials for the same repository URL, this will imply that for each `AppProject` sharing the same repository URL, a separate copy of the repository will be checked out.
+This has potential implications in terms of memory consumption, sync times, CPU load times etc. This is something which an Argo CD admin will need to be mindful of.

 ## Alternatives